Work for Luck – A Little Work Never Hurt Anyone

 Superstitions, Thoughts, and Sayings about Luck

 There are lots of superstitions about luck and who knows, all of us are probably superstitious to some extent.
 That’s probably true even if we don’t believe in superstitions.
-A quick example is the habit of crossing our fingers or sometimes we knock on wood to help bring good luck.

 - Care and diligence bring luck. ~ Thomas Fuller